yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-catalog-list-entries.md

 ## Optional query parameters
 This method supports some of the [OData query parameters](/graph/query-parameters) to help customize the response, including `$count`, `$filter`, `$orderBy`, `$select`, `$skip`, and `$top`.

+To use a query parameter on a property that is not inherited from [catalogEntry](../resources/windowsupdates-catalogentry.md), include the full resource type for the property.
+For example, to filter for [featureUpdateCatalogEntry](../resources/windowsupdates-featureupdatecatalogentry.md) `version` 20H2, use `$filter=microsoft.graph.windowsUpdates.featureUpdateCatalogEntry/version eq '20H2'`.

 ## Request headers
 |Name|Description|
 |:---|:---|